 2. Domestic workers with verbal contract.

-We assumed that the share of domestic workers will not change under the baseline scenario, while it will gradually increase each year by 10% (reaching 54% in 2025) under Option 1, and in Option 2 it will be 20% over 2021-2025.
+We assumed that the share of formally employed domestic workers will not change under the baseline scenario, while it will gradually increase each year by 10% (reaching 54% in 2025) under Option 1, and in Option 2 it will be 20% over 2021-2025.
 As for the option 3, the share of domestic workers formally employed will be 20% during the first two years and then gradually increase by 15 percentage points each year (reaching 65% in 2025).
 Table 11 summarizes the characteristics of domestic workers based on our assumptions.

 Table 11.
 Estimated number of domestic workers over 2021-2025